-Figure 230 Advanced Application > sFlow (Standalone mode) Collector Active Apply Cancel Apply Cancel
+Figure 262 Advanced Application > sFlow (Standalone Mode)

-Table 143 Advanced Application > sFlow
+Table 146 Advanced Application > sFlow

 LABEL DESCRIPTION Active Select this to enable the sFlow agent on the Switch.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.
-Slot (Stacking mode) This field appears only in stacking mode.
+SLOT This field appears only in stacking mode.
 Click the drop-down list to choose the slot number of the Switch in a stack.
 Port This field displays the port number.
-In stacking mode, the first box field is the slot ID and the second field is the port number.
-Use this row to make the setting the same for all ports.
-Use this row first and then make adjustments on a port-by-port basis.
+In stacking mode, the first number represents the slot ID and the second is the port number.
+Please note that the default stacking ports (the last four ports of your Switch) cannot be configured.
+They are reserved for stacking only.
+Settings in this row apply to all ports.
+Use this row only if you want to make some settings the same for all ports.
+Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Active Select this to allow the Switch to monitor traffic on this port and generate and send sFlow datagram to the specified collector.
 Sample-rate Enter a number (N) from 256 to 65535.
 The Switch captures every one out of N packets for this port and creates sFlow datagram. poll-interval Specify a time interval (from 20 to 120 in seconds) the Switch waits before sending the sFlow datagram and packet counters for this port to the collector.
-Collector Enter the IP address of the sFlow collector.
-Address Note: You must have the sFlow collector already configured in the sFlow > Collector screen.
+Collector Address Enter the IP address of the sFlow collector.
+7,00 Note: You must have the sFlow collector already configured in the sFlow > Collector screen.
 The sFlow collector does not need to be in the same subnet as the Switch, but it must be accessible from the Switch.
 Note: Configure UDP port 6343 (the default) on a NAT router to allow port forwarding if the collector is behind a NAT router.
 Configure a firewall rule for UDP port 6343 (the default) to allow incoming traffic if the collector is behind a firewall.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.

-29.2.1 sFlow Collector Configuration
+31.2.1 sFlow Collector Configuration